EdwardCordero/Cplusplus/README.md

 - [X] Concatenate two strings using `malloc`
 - [X] Resize an any T array using `realloc`
 - [X] Build a dynamic array (push/pop/resize)
-- [ ] Demonstrate shallow vs deep copy of a struct
+- [X] Demonstrate shallow vs deep copy of a struct
-- [ ] Free all allocated memory and test with Valgrind

 ---